Kabilan2370/Setup-a-ghost-web/README.md

 ![image](1.png)

 > [!TIP]
 > I was used AWS EC2 t2.micro which is only 1 GB RAM.
-It is not enough.That's why I chhosed t3.small it has 2GB RAM.
+It is not enough.That's why I choosed t3.small it has 2GB RAM enough to run smoothly.

 ![image](4.png)